dash-docs-el/helm-dash/README.md

   `helm-dash-common-docsets' or in 'helm-dash-docsets' (which is ment to be buffer local)

+`m-x helm-dash-at-point RET` is like helm-dash, but it will prefill the search input with the symbol at point.

 The command `helm-dash-reset-connections` will clear the connections to all sqlite db's.
 Use it in case of errors when adding new docsets.